We provide an evolving range of meteorological and climate monitoring data and products that reflect the needs of the

 The Level 1 data from the Meteosat, Metop and NOAA satellites are the building blocks for higher-level processed products generated within the EUMETSAT Application Ground Segment.
 They provide invaluable input to Nowcasting applications and Numerical Weather Prediction models.

 EUMETSAT utilises a variety of formats for product dissemination and distribution.
-The most commonly used types are listed below.
+The most commonly used types can be found on the Formats webpage.

 Calibration enables the calculation of the actual radiance of the Earth target, from the corresponding digital counts produced by the satellite instrument.